toumorokoshi/k8s-object-refs/examples/DESIGN.md

 - Is the cache injected?
   - InjectCache is only called by CacheInto, which is only called by SetFields on the cluster struct.

-### How to identify controllers / queues to sen events o?
+### How to identify controllers / queues to send events o?

 - [controller is a runnable](vendor/sigs.k8s.io/controller-runtime/pkg/manager/internal.go:588). so no way to get a list of controllers from that.